 Some open terrains are used during official functions such as military maneuvers as they are bare and easy to perform in.

 See Related: What is the Hunter’s Role in Wildlife Conservation?

 Glaciers are huge masses of ice.
 They stay that way throughout and can survive like that for years.
 You can find glaciers in the Antarctic, Greenland, and some areas in the higher regions of the Arctic.

-A hill is a piece of land rising to a peak or above sea level.
+A hill is a gently rising land to a peak or above sea level.
 They look similar to mountains, only that they are not as steep and are lower.
-Two distinct features of hills include:

 - They are not as steep as mountains and are easier to climb

 - They are considered to have 2000 feet or less

 Hills form when sediments are deposited there or eroded, and they are covered in grass, trees, and others have little to no vegetation.